ricniew/check-itm-agent-responsiveness/README.md

 2 How it works
 ==============
+This solution can be used in two ways.
+1. Script only mode
+    A script is executed manualy.
+Results are written to STDOUT and files.
+Details can be found here [Wiki](https://github.com/ricniew/check-itm-agent-responsiveness/wiki/Installation-and-usage-Script-Only)

+1. IBM Agent Builder custom agent

     The heart of this tool is a simple Perl script.
 Mainly doing the following:

    - Using SOAP to connect to the IBM HUB Server
    - Creating an agent status list before real time data request
    - Retrieve real-time data from the agents
    - Creating an agent status list again
    - Check for which agents no data have been returned and reporting those agents to STDOUT and into a file.

+    Details can be found here [Wiki](https://github.com/ricniew/check-itm-agent-responsiveness/wiki/Installation-and-usage-Agent-Builder-Custom-Agent)

 3 Supported Operating System